josh-github1/A-Vision-Based-Control-System-For-Occluded-Object-Tracking/README.md

 ## Intro
-Master's project in MechE @ SJSU | Mobile robot for occluded object detection using Tensorflow &amp; Kalman Filters
+Master's project in MechE @ SJSU | Mobile robot for occluded object detection using Tensorflow &amp; Kalman Filters (Linear & Nonlinear)

 If you're thinking of trying to make a publication out of this, it's too late.
 The idea is already implemented in several other papers